manips-sai-org/sai-interfaces/docs/config_files_details.md

 Such a config file can contain one `<redisConfiguration>` , one `<simvizConfiguration>` element, and several `<robotControlConfiguration>` elements (one per robot to control).
 We will go over those in details using the two example files [ `aa_detailled_panda_simviz_only.xml` ](https://github.com/manips-sai-org/sai-interfaces/blob/master/examples/config_files/aa_detailled_panda_simviz_only.xml) and [ `aa_detailled_panda_control_only.xml` ](https://github.com/manips-sai-org/sai-interfaces/blob/master/examples/config_files/aa_detailled_panda_control_only.xml).

+If we want to control a robot task using a haptic device, the config file can also contain one or several `<hapticDeviceControlConfiguration>` elements.
+A third example file details this: [`aa_detailled_panda_haptic_control.xml`](https://github.com/manips-sai-org/sai-interfaces/blob/master/examples/config_files/aa_detailled_panda_haptic_control.xml)

 ### The `<redisConfiguration>` element

 Let's start with the redis configuration.
 This one is very simple.
 It is optionnal, but if present, only one can be present.
 It has 3 potential attributes to define the namespace prefix for redis keys, the ip address and port of the redis server.